cijujoseph/activiti-examples/activiti-alexa-demo/activiti-alexa-service/README.md

+This project contains the Lambda function required for Alexa to interact with Activiti.
+You will need to change the activiti-alexa-service.js to match your environment.
 I will not go into the basics of alexa skills & lambda use in this readme. https://github.com/alexa/skill-sample-nodejs-howto is a great resource that can help you build and configure Alexa Skills.

 ## Demo specific configuration - Alexa Skills